sc-ericweiss/External-Component-Content-Hub/README.md

-# External Components For Content Hub Solution Example
+# External Components For Sitecore's Content Hub Solution Example

-This is a template example to use when building a solution for managing external components
+This is a template example to use when building a solution for managing external components inside Sitecore's Content Hub.
+For more information please visit https://doc.sitecore.com/ch/en/developers/42/cloud-dev/integration-components--external-page-component--overview.html

 ## Installation